eneroth/git-externals/README.markdown

         symfony/   (SVN-dir)
         Zend/      (SVN-dir)

-But the git repository will looke like this:
+However, when you commit and/or push, it looks like this:
     ProjectDir/
       SomeFile.php
       libs/
         .gitexternals
         .gitignore

-When the git project is cloned, all the user has to do is to run _python3 git-externals.py_ to restore the directory structure to the above version.
+When the git project is cloned, all the user has to do is to run _python3 git-externals.py_ again to restore the directory structure to the above version.

 ## Usage